The Ultimate Self-Care Mompreneur Gift Guide

 The fog of the first few months will eventually wear off (maybe sooner; here’s hoping?) and I’ll be back to rocking and rolling with my business like a boss with an even more developed set of skills.

 My eyes open in the morning and the routine begins.
-Get kiddo out of bed, get her breakfast, get dressed and ready while daddy gets her ready, make my coffee, head out the door for dropoff.
+Get kiddos out of bed, get them breakfast, get dressed and ready while daddy gets them ready, make my coffee, head out the door to dropoff the Kindergartner.

-I shower in the evening (because I want 15 f-ing minutes to take a hot shower without being interrupted or rushed), so my morning routine is minimal and totally do-able.
-I don’t know who these crazy people are that wake up at 5am to do an hour-long morning routine, but I can’t focus on myself until kiddo is OUT of the house.
+I shower in the evening (because I want 15 damn minutes to take a hot shower without being interrupted or rushed), so my morning routine is minimal and totally do-able.
+I don’t know who these crazy people are that wake up at 5am to do an hour-long morning routine, but I can’t focus on myself until our morning routine is done.

 Here are my morning essentials:

-- It Cosmetics Bye Bye Under Eye Full Coverage Concealer - Again...tried it all with under eye concealers and I'll die if they ever stop making this one.
+It Cosmetics Bye Bye Under Eye Full Coverage Concealer - Again...tried it all with under eye concealers and I'll die if they ever stop making this one.
+It Cosmetics is one of my go-to makeup brands.
+I use the blush and occasionally the CC cream, and every product I’ve tried is fantastic.

-- Podcasts while I get ready: The Mind Your Business Podcast by James Wedmore is my current fave, but I like anything about productivity and business.
+Podcasts while I get ready: The Membership Guys Podcast is my current fave as I get inspired and learn how to make my Pinterest membership even better, but I like anything about productivity and business.

 From leaving the house to getting back home and sitting down at my desk is usually an hour.
-I have several things I do (almost in an OCD way) to signal to my brain that it is time to work and put on my CEO hat.
+If it’s a nanny day and I can go downstairs to my office, I have several things I do (almost in an OCD way) to signal to my brain that it is time to work and put on my CEO hat.

 I turn on my lights and salt lamp.
 I don’t know if I believe in the health/environment benefits people tout about salt lamps, but I do love the ambiance.